 Student handbooks and annual parent newsletters will include information about the procedure to follow to request an accommodation for religious observances and/or holy days.

 3. Unresolved Requests

-If an individual feels that a request for accommodation has not been considered despite the commitment of the Board to provide accommodation, the individual is to follow the Complaint Resolution Policy (800.3).
+If an individual feels that the request has not been considered despite the Board's commitment to provide accommodation, the individual is to follow the Board's Complaint Resolution Policy (800.3).

 4. Areas of Accommodation